United Coconut Planters Bank vs. Magpayo

 Precedents Cited

-- Development Bank of the Phils. v.
-Court of Appeals — Cited for the principle regarding the importance of pre-trial in simplifying and expediting trials.
+- Development Bank of the Philippines v.
+Court of Appeals (G.R.
+No. 49410, January 26, 1989) — Cited for the principle that pre-trial aims to simplify and expedite trials; reaffirmed the vital importance of pre-trial procedure.

 Provisions

-- Section 4, Rule 18 of the 1997 Rules of Civil Procedure — Mandates that parties and their counsel must appear at pre-trial, and that non-appearance may be excused only if a valid cause is shown or if a representative appears fully authorized in writing to enter into amicable settlements, alternative dispute resolution, and stipulations of facts and documents.
+- Rule 18, Section 4, 1997 Rules of Civil Procedure — Mandates parties and counsel to appear at pre-trial; excuses non-appearance only for "valid cause" or if a representative appears "fully authorized in writing" to settle, submit to ADR, and stipulate facts/documents.

-- Section 5, Rule 18 of the 1997 Rules of Civil Procedure — Provides that failure of the plaintiff to appear when required shall be cause for dismissal of the action with prejudice, unless otherwise ordered by the court.
+- Rule 18, Section 5, 1997 Rules of Civil Procedure — Provides that failure of plaintiff to appear when required is cause for dismissal with prejudice unless otherwise ordered by the court.